sql-database

 Submitting your work

-Once you’re sure you have the right queries, add them to a file databases-week1-exercises.sql - you can use this one as an example.
+Once you’re sure you have the right queries, add them to the 2 files in week1/databases:

 Please share that file with your Coach: